 The plan will consider the impacts of the street network on public health, traffic safety, emergency management, and access for existing and future residents.

-The planning process is expected to conclude by Fall 2017.
+The planning process is currently expected to conclude by early 2019.

 New Hanover County has received input from residents and property owners in the area through two public workshops and multiple stakeholder interviews.
 During public workshops, county staff and the consultants provided information on the project and received input from residents about their goals for improving transportation in the northeastern section of the county.
 A survey was also conducted for residents to provide feedback.
 In addition, a Technical Advisory Panel, made up of representatives from the county, WMPO, NC Department of Transportation, and other organizations, have helped to guide the planning process.